 The Medical Center participates in the Mississippi Intergovernmental Transfer Program as a Medicaid Disproportionate Share Hospital ("DSH") and in the Medicare Upper Payment Limit Program ("UPL").
 Under these programs, the Medical Center receives enhanced reimbursement through a matching mechanism.
-For the fiscal year ended September 30, 2015, the Medical Center received approximately \$11,484,000 from the UPL program.
+For the fiscal year ended September 30, 2015, the Medical Center received approximately \$8,941,000 from the UPL program.
 DSH and UPL amounts are shown as a reduction of contractual adjustments with the related tax assessment of \$5,724,000 recorded in operating expenses for the year ended September 30, 2015.

 Beginning with the state fiscal year 2016, July 1, 2015, UPL payments were phased out and the DOM implemented the Mississippi Hospital Access Payment ("MHAP") program (the "MHAP Program") in its place.
-The MHAP Program will be administered by the DOM through the Mississippi CAN coordinated care organizations ("CCO").
-The CCO's will subcontract with the hospitals throughout the state for distribution of the MHAP for the purpose of protecting patient access to hospital care.
-The MHAP Program is scheduled to begin December 1, 2015 and the MHAP payments and associated tax will be distributed and collected in seven equal installments during the months of December 2015 through June 2016.
-The MHAP Program, however, is currently pending CMS approval and therefore subject to significant modifications.
-The Medical Center has not accrued any amounts related to the MHAP payments, net of tax, at September 30, 2015, based on information most readily and reasonably available to management.
+The MHAP Program is administered by the DOM through the Mississippi CAN coordinated care organizations ("CCO").
+The CCO's subcontracts with the hospitals throughout the state for distribution of the MHAP for the purpose of protecting patient access to hospital care.
+The MHAP Program began December 1, 2015 and the MHAP payments and associated tax are distributed and collected in equal monthly installments.
+For the fiscal year ended September 30, 2016, the Medical Center received approximately \$12,955,000 from the MHAP program.
+MHAP amounts are shown as a reduction of contractual adjustments with the related tax assessment of \$5,638,000 recorded in operating expenses for the year ended September 30, 2016.

 Laws and regulations governing the Medicare and Medicaid programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.
+The 2016 revenue decreased approximately \$1,124,000 due to retroactive adjustments in excess of amounts previously estimated.
 The 2015 revenue increased approximately \$1,450,000 due to retroactive adjustments in excess of amounts previously estimated.
-As of September 30, 2015, cost reports for fiscal years 2012 and prior have been settled.
+As of September 30, 2016, cost reports for fiscal years 2012 and prior have been settled.